HichamZineb/alx-system_engineering-devops/0x19-postmortem/postmortem.md

 <img src="postmortem.jpg" width=100% height=100% />
 </p>

-# Choose your Databases wisely, read on to see what happened
+<p align="center"> Choose your Databases wisely, read on to see what happened ... </p>

 ## Issue Summary